-All of these typically come together at the same place.
+All these activities come together at the same place.
 It shouldn’t be a long drive from your resort.
-In fact, if you’re staying at some great riverside resorts like the Whistling Woods, they’re right by the river.
+In fact, some great riverside resorts like the Whistling Woods are right next to the river.

 We paid for all the water activities beforehand, so we just had to wait for our turns.
 Speaking of waiting, whichever opportunity you get first in these activities, go for it!

 We decided to go kayaking first and we had to wait for 20 minutes!
 Anyway, all these fun wet activities will end by half of the day.
 You’ll be exhausted (and contented) by then too :)

 Check out my other Dandeli Itinerary post on Travelista Club!

 We visited the backwaters on our way back to the resort from the river.
 Either way, it’s a lovely spot.
 When we visited it, we couldn’t drive through it.
 So we decided to walk through the path while the car drove around the backwater walls.